MFA

 Develop your practice

-Placement opportunities and internships with the likes of Tate Modern will underpin your learning and give you the practical skills you need for your future career.
+Such placement opportunities and internships with the likes of Tate Modern, The Mosaic Rooms, and Create London will underpin your learning and give you the practical skills you need for your future career.

 An orange sign for Goldsmiths CCA, the on-campus public art gallery.